awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-matchmakingruleset.md

 ## Properties<a name="aws-resource-gamelift-matchmakingruleset-properties"></a>

 `Name`  <a name="cfn-gamelift-matchmakingruleset-name"></a>
-A unique identifier for a matchmaking rule set\.
+A unique identifier for the matchmaking rule set\.
 A matchmaking configuration identifies the rule set it uses by this name value\.
 Note that the rule set name is different from the optional `name` field in the rule set body\.
 *Required*: Yes
 *Type*: String
 *Maximum*: `128`